apantanella/go-fem/README.md

 # go-fem

+> ⚠️ **Work in progress — validation ongoing.** Results have not yet been systematically verified against independent reference solutions. **Do not use in production or for real structural engineering designs.**

 A 3D structural **Finite Element Method** library and HTTP API server written in pure Go, inspired by the modular architecture of [OpenSees](https://opensees.berkeley.edu/).

 ## Overview